gabrieleara/PCSettings/notebook/Extra-Mechatronics.md

 #### Timer Output Compare Mode

-To control an output waveform, or to indicate when a period of time has elapsed, the value of the counter `CNT` is compared with respect to the content of a compare register `CRRx`, where `x` is the index of the channel.
+To control an output waveform, or to indicate when a period of time has elapsed, the value of the counter `CNT` is compared with respect to the content of a compare register `CRRy`, where `y` is the index of the channel.

-Usually a signal can be set high when the value in `CNT` is either exactly equal to~~, greater or lower than~~ the content of `CRRx`, depending on the mode.
-This can be used to generate multiple timed events for each period of the timer (one for each channel).
+Usually a signal can be set high when the value in `CNT` is either exactly equal to ~~, greater or lower than~~ the content of `CRRy`.
+When `CNT` reaches the value stored into `CCRy` a compare event is generated and, on the basis of a configuration,
+- the output is set
+- the output is reset
+- the output is toggled

 #### Timer PWM Mode

 The timer is able to generate PWM in edge-aligned mode or in center-aligned mode with a frequency determined by the value of the `TIMx_ARR` register, and a duty cycle determined by the value of the `TIMx_CCRy` register, where `y` is the associated channel.

+> Duty cycle is expressed through `TIMx_ARR` and `TIMx_CRRy` content in time units.

 There are two modes, the first one:
 - PWM mode 1